Support after suicide matters.

 Looking for a Speaker your audience will thank you for booking?

-Because at some point, life gets hard.
-And when that happens, loss, grief, and disruption don’t stay neatly outside the workplace.
+Chances are, most of your staff have been impacted by suicide, either directly or through others they care about.
+When a suicide happens, loss, grief, and disruption don’t stay neatly outside the workplace.
 They show up in how people think, feel, work, and relate to others.

-I work to improve how grief and suicide loss are understood and supported, in ways that are actually helpful.
+I work to improve how grief and suicide loss are understood and supported in ways that are actually helpful.

 We can’t change what has happened.